HDBW/APOLLO/src/cloud/backend/apollo.cloud/dept.md

 ### Course and Courseappointment both implement price!

 There is however are implementation of CourseOffer which is the relatio between courseappointment and courseprice This however is not scope of the december testing!
-See Issue #
+See Issue #141

+FIXME: Protobuf Reserved in protobuf-net 3 CourseItem

 ### Qualification Provider